Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-How do I enable S3 sleep state & disable modern standby?
+How do I enable the S3 sleep state on Windows 11?

 - Press Windows + R key to open the Run dialog box, type notepad, and click OK to open a new Notepad file.